FTarfasse/quick-perf-wiki/QuickPerf.md

 To configure global scope annotations, create a class implementing `SpecifiableGlobalAnnotations` interface in an `org.quickperf` package.  <br>
 `CoreAnnotationBuilder`, `SqlAnnotationBuilder`, and `JvmAnnotationBuilder`are available to help to build global scope annotations.
 * **Test scope** <br>
-The annotation is used on the test class.
+The annotation is on the test class.
 It overrides the configuration of the same annotation with global scope.
 * **Test method scope** <br>
-The annotation is used on the test method.
+The annotation is on the test method.
 It overrides the configuration of the same annotation with test class and global scopes.

 💡 **[Examples illustrating how annotation scopes work](https://github.com/quick-perf/doc/wiki/Example-illustrating-how-annotation-scopes-work)**